 Santo Andre Sao Paulo, Brazil Travel Guide

 Santo André is a part of the São Paulo Metropolitan Transportation System.
-CPTM (Commuter Rail) Line 10-Turquesa serves Santo André, connecting the city directly to central São Paulo and other cities in the ABC region.
+CPTM (Commuter Rail) Line 10-Turquesa serves Santo André, connecting the city directly to the core São Paulo and other cities in the ABC region.
 CPTM trains are frequent and relatively modern.

 An extensive network of Municipal Buses operates within Santo André, covering local neighborhoods.
 Intermunicipal Buses (EMTU) connect Santo André to other cities throughout the São Paulo Metropolitan Region.
 Santo André does not have a direct Metro station; access to the Metro system involves connecting from CPTM Line 10.